 To consider you’re bona fide, your immigration officers from Immigration New Zealand must believe that:

-The reason you are coming to New Zealand must be consistent with the visa you are applying for.
-A reason that is consistent with the visa you have been granted is a lawful purpose.
+This means that your reason for coming to New Zealand must be consistent with the visa you are applying for

 Assessing bona fides

-the information you provide on your visa application or, if you’re travelling visa waiver, your arrival card
+The information you provide on your visa application or, if you’re traveling with visa waiver, your arrival card

-any personal, financial, work or other commitments you may have in your home country or New Zealand
+Any personal, financial, professional, or other commitments you may have in your home country or New Zealand

 When you’re not bona fide

-your reason for coming to New Zealand is different from the reason you gave in your visa application or arrival card
+Your reason for coming to New Zealand is different from what you provided in your visa application or arrival card